What is patient centricity in clinical trials?

 Use real-world data.
-When designing your trial, look at patient data from previous trials or trial searches to understand protocol issues that may have slowed down or stalled past research, such as eligibility criteria that does not reflect real-world patients.
+When designing your trial, look at patient data from previous trials or trial searches to understand protocol issues that may have slowed down or stalled past research, such as eligibility criteria that do not reflect real-world patients.

-Patient centricity in clinical trial enrollment
+Patient centricity and clinical trial enrollment

 Keep health literacy in mind.
 Only 12% of Americans are “health literate,” according to a study conducted by the Department of Health and Human Services.
 When creating materials, consider researching the real language patients use to talk about their condition.
-Talk to patients about this, or even just read through social media posts related to the condition.
+Talk to patients about this, or even read through social media posts related to the condition.
 While a medical researcher or health care professional might use certain abbreviations or terminology, patients may not connect with that language in advertisements and outreach materials.

-Patient centricity and trial retention
+Patient centricity and clinical trial retention

 Patient engagement is perhaps the most important when it comes to retaining trial participants.